harissunique/standard-calculator/README.md

 ![](./file2.png)

 ## Result:
-The Program for design a standard calculator using the html is exectued successfully
+The Program for design a standard calculator using the html is exectued successfully.